 Diagnosing Cushing's Disease

-Cushing's disease is the most difficult diagnosis of all pituitary disorders.
+Of all pituitary disorders, Cushing's disease is the most difficult to diagnose.

 - The first stage establishes if you're producing cortisol